demosteveschmidt/techie-ws/INTRO.md

 # Cloud Native Buildpacks

+### What are Cloud Natvie Buildpacks?

+CNB for short turn your code into OCI-compliant containers.
+They examine your source code, build it, and create a container image with all the required dependencies to run your application.

+Language family buildpacks exist for Java, Java Native Image, Node.js, Go, Ruby, PHP, .Net Core, HTTPD, NGINX and more.

+### Concepts and terms

 <img src=https://buildpacks.io/images/buildpacks-logo.svg width=200>

 A subset of the information from the CNB website is reproduced here to cover the main concepts and terms.